Eknath Khadse: Corruption charges and resignation

 In May 2018, Khadse claimed a clean chit from the Anti-Corruption Bureau (ACB) of the Maharashtra Police, saying the ACB wasn't able to prove the allegations.

-On 30 December 2020 Enforcement Directorate summoned him on this land deal case to interrogate and ask to provide documents.
+On 30 December 2020 the Enforcement Directorate summoned him on this land deal case to interrogate and ask to provide documents.
 Khadse later claimed that the land at Pune was purchased by his wife Manda Khadse and he personally had nothing to do with it.

 Personal life

 Khadse was born in Kothadi village to Ganpat Khadse and Godavari bai Khadse in Muktainagar tehsil of Jalgaon district.
 His son, Nikhil, committed suicide on 1 May 2013.
 He hails from the Leva Patil community.
-His daughter-in-law Raksha Khadse is a member of the 16th Lok Sabha from the Raver constituency, serving her second term.
+His daughter-in-law Raksha Khadse is a member of the 18th Lok Sabha from the Raver constituency, serving her third term and currently Minister of State for Youth and Sports.

-Philanthropy

-Khadse runs two private schools in Muktainagar.